Azure/azure-quickstart-templates/201-servicebus-private-endpoint/README.md

 The ARM template uses the [Azure Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to download and run the following [Bash script](scripts/servicebus_nslookup.sh) on the virtual machine.
 The script performs the following steps:

 - Validates the parameters received by the Custom Script extension
-- Updates the system and upgrade packages
+- Updates the system and upgrades packages
 - Runs the nslookup command against the public URL of the Storage Account to verify that this gets resolved to a private address
 - Runs the nslookup command against the public URL of the Service Bus namespace to verify that this gets resolved to a private address